mathieunassar/ghostmodule/README.md

 cmake --build .
 ```

-If "BUILD_EXAMPLES=True" is not specified, the examples will not be built.
+If "`BUILD_EXAMPLES=True`" is not specified, the examples will not be built.

 *Note: during the configure phase of CMake, a support repository is downloaded from Github, which contains implementation details: ghostsupport.*

 #### Full installation (with the unit tests)

-The unit tests require googletest, which is brought to the project by Conan. **Python3** must first be installed, followed by **Conan**, which can be easily installed with Python's pip install tool.
-Once "conan" call be called from a bash console, building the project is easy:
+The unit tests require googletest (<https://github.com/google/googletest>), which is brought to the project by Conan. **Conan** must be installed, which can be easily installed with Python3's pip install tool.
+Once "`conan`" call be called from a bash console, building the project is easy:

 ```bash
 mkdir build